PHI-base/canto-docs/docs/disease_annotation.md

 If your initial search does not find any suitable terms, try again with a broader term (e.g. ‘blight’ or ‘bacterial’).
 Selecting a term takes you to a page where you can read the definition to confirm that it is applicable.

 Annotations with PHIDO should be as specific as possible to describe the data from your experiment.
-You will have the opportunity to request a new term if the most specific term available does not describe your gene product adequately: select the ‘Suggest a new child term’ link and fill in the form that is shown:
+You can request a new term if the most specific term available does not adequately describe your disease.
+Select the ‘Suggest a new child term’ link and fill in the form that is shown:

 ![](images/new_term_suggest.png "")